England braced for South Africa’s physical onslaught

 As seemingly thousands more English fans descend on Tokyo, with more to come and many of them without tickets, their team’s defence coach John Mitchell has labeled next Saturday’s World Cup final against South Africa as a meeting of the two most powerful sides in the global game.

 In a nomadic coaching career which even included a short stint as the Irish forwards coach under Murray Kidd in 1996, Mitchell has coached in Auustralia, England, the USA and his native New Zealand.
-He spent six years in South African rugby from 2006 to 2012 coaching at Western Force and the Golden Lions, and returned there to coach the Bulls for a year before Eddie Jones brought him aboard the English coaching ticket in September last year.
+He spent two years in South African rugby from 2010 to 2012 coaching the Golden Lions, and returned there to coach the Bulls for a year before Eddie Jones brought him aboard the English coaching ticket in September last year.

 Mitchell had “no doubt” Saturday’s final will be another brutally physical encounter.